itsMapleLeaf/lovenote/scenes/ryder.md

 [Reina] So, nervous for your first day?

-I shrug.
+[animation:ryder_shrug] I shrug.

 [Ryder] Not really.
 Kinda just going along with the flow.

-[Reina] As a coping mechanism?
+[Reina] [animation:reina_leans_in] As a coping mechanism?

-She leans in with the deadliest, most annoying smirk.
+[animation:ryder_backs_away] She leans in with the deadliest, most annoying smirk.
 I look away, trying not to frown too hard.
 Failing.

 [Ryder] S-so what?
 Don't act like you aren't nervous too.

-Reina softens her advance and reels back.
+[animation:reina_reels_back] Reina softens her advance and reels back.

 [Reina] And I'm willing to admit it.
 Because, as a responsible adult, I'm able to acknowledge my feelings instead of stoically hiding them and pretending everything's always fine all the time.

 I'm going to punch her.

-[Reina] You wouldn't have even come in here if I hadn't met up with you, would you?
+[Reina] [animation:reina_leans_in] You wouldn't have even come in here if I hadn't met up with you, would you?

 I'm going to fucking punch her.

-[Reina] But that's fine.
+[Reina] [animation:only_reina_reels_back] But that's fine.

-She sighs, the smugness in her expression fading, as well as my childish disgruntledness.
+[animation:reina_sighs] She sighs, the smugness in her expression fading, and my pouting.

-[Reina] Growing old doesn't mean we grow out of dumb human feelings, right?
-With new opportunities, new frontiers, new environments, being anxious and nervous is only natural.
-And it goes away pretty quickly.
+[Reina] Growing old doesn't mean we grow out of dumb human feelings, right? [delay:0.5] With new opportunities, [delay:0.3] new frontiers, [delay:0.3] and new environments, [delay:0.3] being anxious and nervous is only natural. [delay:0.5] And it goes away pretty quickly.

 Reina confidently sticks her nose up, with one eye opened looking at me.

-[Reina] If you can't ease the anxiety, just push through knowing it'll all become another boring routine to you in the end.
-That's when you can find the small little things that make it special.
+[Reina] If you can't ease the anxiety, just push through knowing it'll all become another boring routine to you in the end. [delay:0.8] That's when you can find the small little things that make it special.

-...I hate her.
+.[delay:0.3].[delay:0.3].[delay:0.8]I hate her.

 I hate her so goddamn fucking much.

 How she teases me into a corner, then comes up with an actually motivating motivational speech.

-[Ryder] ...Yeah.
-I guess.
+[Ryder] Yeah.[delay:0.3].[delay:0.3]. [delay:0.8] I guess.

-I smile like a goddamn fucking idiot.
-She mirrors it, as if taking yet another victory between us.
+I smile like a goddamn fucking idiot. [delay:0.5] She mirrors it, as if taking yet another victory between us.

-And somehow, I don't mind.
+But I don't mind, somehow.

 Maybe later I'll treat her to some cookies from her favorite bakery down the street.

-The elevator slows.
-My stomach rises.
-It kept rising even after stopping.
+The elevator slows. [delay:0.5] My stomach rises. [delay:0.5] It kept rising even after stopping.

 [animation:reina_pats_and_leaves] Reina ruffles my hair before leaving.
-I used to protest and smack her hand away, but now I just take it and grumble like the bitchy queer-ass little bottom that I am.
+I used to protest and smack her hand away, but now I just take it and grumble like the bottom I am.

+_Sigh._

+# [animation_wait:scene_exit]

 ## New Friends